 - Teeth and gum infections

-If blood sugar rises high enough or for a prolonged period of time, it can lead to two serious conditions.
+If blood sugar rises very high or if high blood sugar levels are not treated, it can lead to two serious conditions.

-Hyperglycemic hyperosmolar state.
-This condition occurs when people produce insulin, but it doesn't work properly.
-Blood glucose levels may become very high — greater than 600 mg/dL (33 mmol/L).
-Because insulin is present but not working properly, the body can't use either glucose or fat for energy.
+Hyperosmolar hyperglycemic state.
+This condition occurs when the body makes insulin, but the insulin doesn't work properly.
+Blood glucose levels may become very high — greater than 600 mg/dL (33.3 mmol/L) without ketoacidosis.
+If you develop this condition, your body can't use either glucose or fat for energy.

-The following suggestions can help keep your blood sugar within your target range:
+To help keep your blood sugar within a healthy range:

-- Between 80 and 120 mg/dL (4.4 and 7 mmol/L) for people age 59 and younger who have no other underlying medical conditions
+- Between 80 and 120 milligrams per deciliter (mg/dL) (4.4 and 6.7 millimoles per liter (mmol/L)) for people age 59 and younger who have no medical conditions other than diabetes

 For many people who have diabetes, the American Diabetes Association generally recommends the following target blood sugar levels: